-In addition, the parents have the right to open the hearing to the public; otherwise, it is closed.
+In addition, the parents or the student if they are the educational decision maker, have the right to open the hearing to the public; otherwise, it is closed.
 The parents may also elect to have the student present at the hearing.
+Any student over age 18 has the right to attend the hearing, unless their legal guardian, if any, objects.